Batman: Beyond the White Knight: Design

-Regarding Neo-Gotham's design, which he integrated with elements of Batman Beyond, Murphy conceded that evolving the book's scenario — from the "gothic, jaded streets of Gotham" of the previous volumes to a "neo-noir nightmare of a not-so-distant utopia" — has been one of the funniest aspects of creating Batman: Beyond the White Knight for him.
-In his commentary: "I really missed working in Gotham and it feels so great to be back.
-Drawing Neo-Gotham as an upgraded, retrofitted futurescape has been a blast.
-I'm working hard to blend the Beyond aesthetic with the White Knight world".
-He also added: "I'm looking forward to drawing flying cars and all that kind of stuff again.
-The last time I got to do sci-fi was Tokyo Ghost (2015–16), and I really enjoyed it.
-So it will be interesting to take that and interpret it through Gotham, of what Gotham will look like in the future".
-Murphy's desire for Neo-Gotham was to give it a distinct presence, focusing on the roads and highways like veins that enter and leave the city from all directions, and also making sure not to keep Neo-Gotham too clean with elements of future architecture so it wouldn't look like a nighttime equivalent of Metropolis.
-Ultimately, Murphy analogized Batman: Beyond the White Knight to the Blade Runner franchise, the primary point of comparison being the futuristic setting that both works share, with him asserting that he wanted to design a Blade Runner-like city in Neo-Gotham: "I think every artist sort of wants Blade Runner and I've done it a few times in my career.
-Drawing traditional Gotham was great for the last two volumes, but I was really looking forward to drawing sort of Blade Runner Batman Beyond, sort of Neo-Gotham".
+Regarding Neo-Gotham's design, which he integrated with elements of Batman Beyond, Murphy conceded that evolving the book's scenario — from the "gothic, jaded streets of Gotham" of the previous volumes to a "neo-noir nightmare of a not-so-distant utopia" — has been one of the funniest aspects of creating Batman: Beyond the White Knight for him, and said that he was happy to be working on a sci-fi genre again after his work on Tokyo Ghost (2015–16).
+Murphy's desire for Neo-Gotham was to give it a distinct presence, focusing on the roads and highways like veins that enter and leave the city from all directions, and also making sure not to keep Neo-Gotham too clean with elements of future architecture so it would not look like a nighttime equivalent of Metropolis.
+Ultimately, Murphy analogized Beyond the White Knight to the Blade Runner franchise, the primary point of comparison being the futuristic setting that both works share, with him asserting that he wanted to design a Blade Runner-like city in Neo-Gotham.